 So, after all that, which one is better?
 As you’ve probably figured out well before getting to this part, there’s no simple to answer to that.
 Each has strengths in particular areas.

 I would love to see one or both of these companies do a real professional-grade camera.
 Something that really takes the sensor, image quality, responsiveness, and reliability to the next level.
 Something that combines the best of these cameras with something like the Sony RX0 II.
 (And yes, I realize that’s going to be a higher-priced camera.)
-DJI is probably more naturally positioned to take up that challenge because they already have a dedicated pro division and already have cameras with the kind of sensor and imaging specs to make a real difference, but GoPro could also make a very interesting camera in that space (so long as they wouldn’t decide to develop another new in-house chip).
+DJI is probably more naturally positioned to take up that challenge because they already have a dedicated pro division and already have cameras with the kind of sensor and imaging specs to make a real difference, but GoPro could also make a very interesting camera in that space (so long as they wouldn’t decide to develop another new in-house chip that would presumably take quite some time and cost quite a bit in terms of R&D investment).

 For now, the HERO7 Black and the Osmo Action are the flagship models from the respective brands (I’m not including GoPro’s Fusion because it’s a quite different beast).
 And both area excellent cameras that can be used to capture really fun and impressive photos and videos.